Do you want to apply to join our 2021 founding cohort? Submit your application before our final admissions round closes.

 You can appeal an admissions decision if you feel that it was not made fairly on the basis of the evidence you originally submitted.

-However, you cannot appeal against admissions decisions based on the academic judgment of LIS staff about your suitability for entry to the programme.
+However, you cannot appeal against admissions decisions based on the academic judgment of LIS staff about your suitability for entry to the degree.
 More information can be found in our Applicant Complaints and Appeals Procedure in the policies section on our website.

 Can I request feedback on my application?